 CONCATENATE() function to create a formula.
 This formula will produce the unique record URL for every record created in your base.
 In our example, the formula looks like this:

 ?blocks=showto the end of the concatenation formula.
-This will cause your link to either hide or show the Apps dashboard when the link is opened.
+This will cause your link to either hide or show the extensions dashboard when the link is opened.
 This formula will look like this: